Klopez851/notesAPI/README.md

 Initially, I struggled with the idea that I was supposed to model entities closely to the database schema, especially since I did not want Hibernate to automatically generate tables from my models.
 I did not feel confident enough in my model design at the time to rely on that behavior.

-After researching entity relationships in Spring and JPA, I was able to successfully model the database and use Hibernate primarily for validation against the schema rather than generation.
+After researching entity relationships implementations, I was able to successfully model the database and use Hibernate primarily for validation against the schema rather than generation.
 Once everything started running correctly and consistently, I felt a huge feeling of satisfaction and once again I felt my confidence as a developer increase.

 ### Debugging